TRAX Modernization

 TEST

-Each session would provide valuable insights that either clarified previous assumptions or supported intended UI interactions.
-We tested several designs internally and externally to ensure we received a wholistic perspective on which solutions provided the best user experience.
+Each session yielded valuable insights, either refining previous assumptions or confirming intended UI interactions.
+We tested several designs internally and externally to gain a wholistic perspective on what would produce the best user experience.

 12